Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 7. Create a style guide

-Ultimately, the consistency of your brand across different markets is critical to building trust with your customers.
-Creating a style guide and maintaining a glossary will allow your linguists to work fast while maintaining quality.
+That’s how you build consistent brand awareness.
+Creating a style guide and maintaining a glossary allows your linguists to work fast while maintaining quality.

 In your style guide, make sure to include: